 An Easy Quick Bread Recipe

 I don’t know about you all but I crave warm banana bread sometimes, especially when there’s a bit of melting butter on it!
 So I like to make two batches and freeze one that I can just take out and thaw later on.
 It’s the best for last-minute company as it works for breakfast, a snack, and dessert!
-The overripe bananas and the chocolate chips make this a sweet quick bread perfect on its own, but by all means, slather it with your favorite spreads.

 Ingredients/shopping list

-- Bananas – About 2 large bananas or 3 medium bananas.
+- Overripe Bananas – About 2 large bananas or 3 medium bananas.
 The riper the banana the sweeter they are.
 Don’t throw out the brown bananas on the counter, use them up!

-- Dark Brown sugar – This adds sweetness but also a depth of flavor and moisture that is a little different than granulated white sugar.
+- Brown sugar – This adds sweetness but also a depth of flavor and moisture that is a little different than granulated white sugar.
 It will also darken the color of your bread.

 - Large egg – The binding agent that helps to keep the structure of the bread.